Robert-van-Engelen/tinylisp/README.md

     (cdr <pair>)

 returns the second part `y` of a pair `(x . y)`.
-For lists this returns the rest of the list after the first part.
+For lists this returns the rest of the list after the first item.

 ### Arithmetic